This Halloween night don't get scared!

 October 1st brought a new event at Spooky Hollow – the pre-Halloween garage sale.
 The artisans tried to host this event to help families who could not afford costumes while raising funds for Spooky Hollow.
 However, the event turned out to be a bust.
 A local merchant purchased majority of the costumes which made us close early.
 The decision was made to never host this event again.

 No worry, it was still a night to remember as we hosted our 2nd Annual Light-Up ceremony.
-Gina told the story of Spooky Hollow as guests listened in.
+Gracie told the story of Spooky Hollow as guests listened in.
 As darkness arrived, the count down began and with that the lights of the 16th Annual Spooky Hollow Spooktacular were turned on.

 2011 was sure to become a great year for Spooky Hollow.
 But that was soon halted.
 For 16 years, Spooky Hollow has hosted a Friday and Saturday night light-up.
 We have never had the buildings open prior to Halloween night.
 However, every person who came on these nights believed that the buildings were open.
 Many of which tried to break into the Mausoleum.
 Soon, the artisans placed a chain across the entrance with a big sign that read “Open October 31st at 7 P.M.”
 That still didn’t stop guests from trying to break in.

-“The Wednesday prior to Halloween, I caught a UPS driver trying to break in.” states Gina.
+“The Wednesday prior to Halloween, I caught a UPS driver trying to break in.” states Gracie.
 “This was even after I called UPS and told them how to get into Spooky Hollow.
 They stated that they would hold the packages at their hub in Baldwin.
 The UPS driver jumped the fence and was pushing on the entrance door when I caught him.
 When I asked what he was doing he stated “the other gate was locked.”
 I can certainly tell you that the stupidity level was very high this year.”

 That was not the only break in that Spooky Hollow had.
 We caught a nine year old shaking the main gate to the point that he almost had the entire fence down.
 Two days later we caught a eleven year old trying to knock a bird nest out of our tree.
 The artisans were going to build a skull to place in the bird nest.
 The nest and tree were damaged.
 But the biggest surprise came the night of Halloween…

 As night began to fall on Halloween, we began with our annual costume contest.
 Amongst our guests we did find a few unique costumes.
 However, the best costumes came two hours after the contest.
-When the show started Gina was on top of the Pit, she could not hear the music because of 30 tweens screaming in annoyance.
-The show also brought Gina on top of the Mausoleum.
+When the show started Gracie was on top of the Pit, she could not hear the music because of 30 tweens screaming in annoyance.
+The show also brought Gracie on top of the Mausoleum.

 Last year, the artisans made the decision to ban their first person from ever stepping foot in Spooky Hollow.
 This person was notified by one of Spooky Hollow’s helpers.
 However, on Halloween night this person showed up.
-Gina told this person “you are banned for life, you need to leave and never come back.”
+Gracie told this person “you are banned for life, you need to leave and never come back.”
 This person called the Baldwin Police on Spooky Hollow.
-Jack and Gina were surprised to find that this had happened.
+Jack and Gracie were surprised to find this had happened.
 When in actuality, they should have called the Police on several teenagers who were assaulting many of Spooky Hollow’s helpers.
 Many changes will be made in 2012 to stop teenagers from destroying a fun family event.

 In the end, the artisans and the Boo Crew created and conducted one of the most successful Spooky Hollows yet.
 Cirque Du Hollow went down in the books as one of the most scary and evil themes in Spooky Hollow history!
 Tune in to next year to see if we can top this!